 ● Chris’s investment mix is important in making his decision.

 o If he plans to keep his house until 2045, the historical data indicate that he is better off investing 100% in stocks.

-o If he plans to sell his house or use the money he has saved to fully re-pay his mortgage 10 years from now, the mix of investments will depend on his Personal preference indicating how much risk you are willing to take to achieve a higher return..
+o If he plans to sell his house or use the money he has saved to fully re-pay his mortgage 10 years from now, the mix of investments will depend on his risk tolerance.

-● The historical data indicate Chris’s downside The possibility that something bad will happen. is not significantly changed by the stock market possibly being near its peak.
+● The historical data indicate Chris’s downside risk is not significantly changed by the stock market possibly being near its peak.